emtiajium/vocabulary-flashcard-backend/README.md

 ## Change Log

--   `0.5.5`: Fixed the relationship between Vocabulary and Definition + Ordered definitions by their creation time
+-   `0.5.5`: Fixed the (TypeORM) relationship between Vocabulary and Definition + Ordered definitions by their creation time
 -   `0.5.4`: Populated leitner box existence info
 -   `0.5.3`: Applied ordering for the leitner items
 -   `0.5.2`: Attached triggering time with Leitner box item